PaaS-TA/paas-ta-container-platform-guide-eng/install-guide/pipeline/paas-ta-container-platform-pipeline-standalone-guide-v1.2.md

 ### <div id='3.1'>3.1.
 CRI-O insecure-registry Setting
 When deploying the container platform pipeline, upload the image and package file to the private repository installed in the cluster.
-Upload images and package files related to the container platform pipeline to the Private Repository (Harbor) distributed through the container platform portal.
+Upload images and package files related to the container platform pipeline to the Private Repository (Harbor) deployed through the container platform portal.

 Refer to the guide below for CRI-O insecure-registry settings needed for the Private Repository.
 > [CRI-O insecure-registry Setting](../container-platform-portal/paas-ta-container-platform-portal-deployment-standalone-guide-v1.2.md#3.1)